Divyesh1692/Expense-Tracker-App/readme.md

 ```

+## API Documentation

+The API documentation is available through [Swagger UI](http://localhost:5000/api-docs) when running the application locally.

 ## Features

 - **User Registration and Authentication**: Users can sign up, log in, and log out.
 JWT-based authentication is used for securing the endpoints.